Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Tools may also help with the conversion and suggest a license expression in many, if not most common cases:

-• The section Mapping license classifiers to SPDX identifiers provides tool authors with guidelines on how to suggest a license expression produced from legacy classifiers.
+• The appendix Appendix: Mapping License Classifiers to SPDX Identifiers provides tool authors with recommendation on how to suggest a license expression produced from legacy classifiers.

 • Tools may also be able to infer and suggest how to update an existing License value in project source metadata and convert that to a license expression, as also specified in this PEP.
 For instance, a tool may suggest converting a value of MIT in the license.text key in [project] (or the equivalent in tool-specific formats) to a top-level string value of the license key (or equivalent).
 Likewise, a tool could suggest converting from a License of Apache2 (which is not a valid license expression as defined in this PEP) to a License-Expression of Apache-2.0 (the equivalent valid license expression using an SPDX license identifier).